raspberrypilearning/turtley-amazing/worksheet.md

 ## Repetition

 Repeating lines of code is one of the fastest ways to get something done.
-Quite often in computer science, it makes more sense to repeat lines of code rather than write out another instructions.
+Quite often in computer science, it makes more sense to repeat lines of code rather than write out another set of instructions.
 For example, the square you created earlier uses the same two instructions four times.
 Rather than writing them out four times, you could write them out once but add an instruction to repeat them.

-In Python there are two types of loops that you are likely to want to use: A `while` loop and a `for` loop.
-- If you want a section of code to repeat forever, or until a condition is set, then a `while` loop might be best.
-- If you want to loop for a set number of times, then a `for` loop is preferable.
+In Python there are two types of loops that you are likely to want to use: a `while` loop and a `for` loop.
+If you want a section of code to repeat forever, or until a condition is set, then a `while` loop might be best.
+If you want to loop for a set number of times, then a `for` loop is preferable.

-1. Below I've used a `while True` loop.
-This means that the code inside the loop (or indented) will repeat forever.
-You can try it in trinket to see what it does, but remember it will loop **forever**!
+1. Here, we have used a `while True` loop.
+This means that the code inside the loop (i.e. the code which is indented) will repeat forever.
+You can try it in Trinket to see what it does, but remember it will loop **forever**!

   ```python
   from turtle import Turtle, Screen